xguse/markdown-docs/protocols/fly_collection_basic/fly_collection_basic.md

 #### Purpose: ####

-- Provides an electronic version of the data recorded for each fly during the field collection efforts.
+- Provides an electronic version of the data recorded for each __fly__ during the field collection efforts.
 - Allows data to easily shared with collaborators.
 - Allows data to be imported into computer-based sample tracking database in an automated fashion.

 #### Column descriptions: ####

 Below are the definitions for the type and format of data recorded in each column of this file type.
-Fields denoted with an asterisk are required.
+Fields denoted with an asterisk are required if the data exist.
 The rest are technically optional but are still _very_ important to include if you have the information.